Skinnytaste > Recipes > Dinner Ideas > Lasagna Roll Ups With Cottage Cheese

 Lasagna Roll Up Ingredients

-• Marinara Sauce: Use jarred or homemade marinara.
+• Marinara Sauce: Use jarred or homemade marinara or this 3-ingredient tomato sauce.

 • Noodles: You’ll need eight uncooked lasagna noodles – gluten-free or wheat will work too.